Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler

 \subsection{Motivations and Contributions}

-Although a local optimal joint design was proposed in \cite{Hongyu2023-TWC}, the associated computational complexity of the proposed solution is significant.
-Therefore, a lower complexity two-stage design is proposed for multiuser systems in \cite{Fang2024-CommLett,Li2022-TVT}.
-Nonetheless, the focus in \cite{Fang2024-CommLett,Li2022-TVT,Matteo2024-TWC} is primarily on designing the \gls{bdris} scattering matrix to maximize the norm of the equivalent channel gains while the inter-user interference is neglected, and thus results in performance loss.
-Hence, it is more suitable for the point-to-point systems \cite{Santamaria2023-SPL}.
-Therefore, this article focuses on efficiently and effectively addressing the interference management issue in multiuser systems by exploiting the interference management capability at fully-connected \gls{bdris}.
-The contributions of this work can be summarized as follows: \begin{enumerate} \item A two-stage design is considered for the \gls{bdris} scattering matrix and the \gls{bs} precoding.
+Although a local optimal joint design was proposed in \cite{Hongyu2022-TWC,Hongyu2023-JSAC}, the associated computational complexity of the proposed solution is significant.
+Therefore, a lower complexity two-stage design is proposed for multiuser systems in \cite{Fang2024-CommLett}.
+Nonetheless, the focus in \cite{Fang2024-CommLett} is primarily on designing the \gls{bdris} scattering matrix to maximize the norm of the equivalent channel gains while the inter-user interference is neglected, and thus results in performance loss.
+Hence, it is more suitable for the point-to-point systems as shown in \cite{Santamaria2023-SPL}.
+Therefore, this article focuses on efficiently and effectively addressing the interference management issue in multiuser systems by exploiting the interference management capability at the \gls{bdris}.
+The contributions of this work can be summarized as follows: \begin{enumerate} \item An efficient and low-complexity two-stage design is proposed for the \gls{bdris} scattering matrix and the \gls{bs} precoding.
 Specifically, we analyze the received \gls{sinr} at stage 1.
-We then design the \gls{bdris} scattering matrix to either maximize the sum received signal powers at the users following \gls{mrt} structure, known as \textit{passive \gls{mrt}}, or to nullify the interference following \gls{zf} structure, known as \textit{passive interference nulling}. \item Closed-form \gls{bdris} scattering matrix expressions are presented for the passive \gls{mrt} following the symmetric unitary projection \cite{Fang2024-CommLett}, while an efficient \gls{ao} algorithm is presented for the passive interference nulling.
-It is found that applying the symmetric unitary projection improves the received \gls{sinr} at stage 1 for the passive \gls{mrt}. \item For stage 2, we consider uniform/optimized power allocation and \gls{zf} precoding at the \gls{bs}.
+We then design the \gls{bdris} scattering matrix to either maximize the sum received signal powers at the users following \gls{mrt} structure, known as \textit{passive \gls{mrt}}, or to nullify the interference following \gls{zf} structure, known as \textit{passive interference nulling}.
+The proposed \gls{bdris} scattering matrix design is general for the single/group/fully-connected \gls{bdris} architectures. \item Closed-form \gls{bdris} scattering matrix expressions are presented for the passive \gls{mrt} following the \gls{svd}-based symmetric unitary projection \cite{Fang2024-CommLett}, while an efficient \gls{ao} algorithm is presented for the passive interference nulling.
+It is found that applying the \gls{svd}-based symmetric unitary projection improves the received \gls{sinr} at stage 1 for the passive \gls{mrt}. \item For stage 2, we consider uniform/optimized power allocation and \gls{zf} precoding at the \gls{bs}.